MaastrichtU-IDS/translator-openpredict/docs/contribute/README.md

 ### Start API for development

-Run in development with [Flask 🧪](https://flask.palletsprojects.com/en/1.1.x/).
+Use the CLI to run in development with [Flask 🧪](https://flask.palletsprojects.com/en/1.1.x/).
 The API will reload automatically at each change 🔃

 ```bash
 openpredict start-api --debug